-Relationships with COPD
+Relationships With COPD

 My wife, Leanne and I were dating for just two years when I was diagnosed with COPD.
 While this diagnosis knocked both of us over, it only served to strengthen our relationship.
 An easy option for my wife would have been to move on with her life, as staying with me may have been a short and tragic experience.

 When I was first diagnosed with COPD, my prognosis was not good and living a long prosperous life was not looking like an option.
-However, Leanne and my relationship are built on love, honesty, and openness.
+However, Leanne and my relationship are built on love, honesty and openness.
 This has helped us fight my COPD together which has given us hope for a long happy life together.

 Relationships can be difficult at the best of times, and when you throw a chronic disease like COPD into the mix, it can be even more challenging.
-Whether it’s a relationship with your family, friends or a new love, understanding the limitations of COPD is important.
+Whether it is a relationship with your family, friends or a new love, understanding the limitations of COPD is important.
 In this article, I explore how I navigated my way through to enjoy the very positive people in my life.

-Why It's Important to Explain What COPD Is to Loved Ones
+Why it's Important to Explain What COPD is to Loved Ones